-Niall Ferguson has a slight Malthusian thread running through his book, Civilization: The West and the Rest (My review is here and some other Malthusian thoughts by Ferguson here).
+Niall Ferguson has a slight Malthusian thread running through his book, Civilization: The West and the Rest.
 At one point, Ferguson touches on the mass emigration from England to the Americas.
 Ferguson writes:

 [A]s England’s population accelerated in the late seventeenth century, overseas expansion played a vital role in propelling the country out of the Malthusian trap.
 Transatlantic trade brought an influx of new nutrients like potatoes and sugar – an acre of sugar cane yielded the same amount of energy as 12 acres of wheat – as well as plentiful cod and herring.
 Colonization allowed the emigration of surplus population.
 Over time, the effect was to raise productivity, incomes, nutrition and even height.